Getting Ready for ICT Systems at the University of Tokyo (for Faculty Members)

 Institutionally, classes are categorized into “face-to-face” and “remote” classes.
 Undergraduate students are only allowed to include up to 60 credits of “remote classes” for graduation requirements.
 Therefore, the category of a course is a critical matter for students.

-Note that online courses in 2020 and 2021 will not be included in the 60 credits due to a special measure.
+Please note that online courses for the 2020 and 2021 academic years will not be included in the 60 credits due to special circumstances.

 For details on the institutional handling of each class type, please refer to “対面とオンラインを併用した授業実施形態にかかる取扱いの判断基準等について (Criteria for the Handling of Class Types with Face-to-Face and Online Combined, etc.)” (for faculty members only; in Japanese).